 Why Prompt Engineering Matters

-Key Components of Prompt Engineering
+Key Components of Prompt Engineering for SQL

 - Table: Customers